changbatterygroup/ultrasonic_ml/README.md

 ## SQlite Database structure:
-1. indent is table
+1. 1st level indents for tables
-2. indents are columns
+2. 2nd level indent for columns

-* original waveform is referenced with collection idx
+* original waveform is referenced with collection_index
 * analysis waveforms are recognized with any combination of PRIMARY KEY (collection_index,waveform,analysis_name,result_name,reference_id)

 ```text